resources

 Biomedical Graduate Student Government

-The purpose of BGSG is to promote and represent the interests of graduate students in the biomedical sciences.
-They provide an organized way for graduate students to voice their opinions on their education and to provide services and programs which enhance their graduate experiences.
+BGSG is composed of representatives from each program under the PIBS umbrella.
+Their goal is to represent the interests of graduate students in these programs and to provide an organized way for graduate students to voice their concerns and opinions on their education and environment.
+They also provide services and programs to enhance the experience of biomedical graduate students.

 Contact: aapfelba@umich.edu